How to start a conference call

 Without the visual cues, conference calls can get a bit challenging and can be a source of anxiety especially to the host—but not if you know the right things to say.

-Here are some common scripts you can use for different scenarios to expertly manage the call.
+Here are some common conference call greeting examples and scripts you can use for different scenarios to expertly manage the call.

 We’ve learned that conference details can automatically be sent to participants.
 But if you have to call them by phone, here are some phrases you can use: